Experience the best of wine country without the high price.

 If running water, an ensuite bathroom, and room service are more your style, consider budget-friendly options on the north and south ends of the valley in Calistoga and downtown Napa.
 Calistoga has great values at UpValley Inn and Hot Springs, which features a 100-percent geothermal pool; the retro-chic Calistoga Motor Lodge and Spa; and the historic Brannan Cottage Inn, also built in 1860 by Sam Brannan.
 Near downtown Napa, the Meritage Inn and Spa is a veritable cornucopia of wine country delights, with an onsite spa, several dining options, a pool, bowling alley, vineyard hiking trails, evening shuttle to downtown Napa, and—a short stroll across the street to the adjacent Vista Collina hotel—a collection of nine wine tasting rooms.

-For the best rates, go midweek during off season (November to April), and if you can swing a spontaneous trip, check the app HotelTonight for great last-minute deals.
+For the best rates, go midweek during off season (November to April).

 Where to Eat on a Budget in Napa